moohy2005/moohy2005.github.io/README.md

 # Introduction
 Welcome to my github REU-AICT github page.
-Here are the link to my url website https://moohy2005.github.io/MichelleOlson-REU-AICT//
+Here are the link to my url website https://moohy2005.github.io
-It is still a work in progres..

 @2021 Michelle Olson.
 All Rights Reserved.